Categories: Money

 Oct.
 15 is also the Foreign Bank Account Report (FBAR) deadline for filing FinCEN Form 114.
 While this form is closely associated with your tax status, the IRS has nothing to do with it.
 This form is not to be filed with federal tax returns and instead needs to be submitted separately online using the Financial Crimes Enforcement Network’s BSA E-Filing System.
 It is officially due April 15, but expats receive an automatic extension until Oct.
 15.

-FBAR filing is required for United States citizens who have financial interest in or authority over a foreign financial account or multiple accounts that total more than $10,000 at any time during the calendar year.
+FBAR filing taxes is required for United States citizens who have financial interest in or authority over a foreign financial account or multiple accounts that total more than $10,000 at any time during the calendar year.

 If you’re still stuck in tax limbo by Oct.
 15, then you have just one more chance to make things right and get your taxes completed “on time.”
 Near the Oct.
 15 deadline, expats can request an additional two months to work on their taxes – until Dec.
 15. Unlike other extensions, this one must be requested in writing and be granted by the IRS.
 It is not automatic.